Ifa Bayeza: Critical reception: The Ballad of Emmett Till

 Steve Oxman reviewed Bayeza's work on Variety.com, complimenting her work and her portrayal of Emmett Till by describing it as, "extremely detailed and, while it maybe feels a touch idealized, it's also down to earth.
 She perfectly sets the stage for his whistle at a white woman as an act of innocence."
 However, Oxman wasn't a fan of journalist Jimmy Hicks, claiming that it felt like, "a dramatic cliche."
-In 2010, this play was performed in Los Angeles's Fountain Theatre.
+In 2010, this play was performed at The Fountain Theatre in Los Angeles.
 The original director, Ben Bradley, was suddenly murdered, and the production was picked up by Shirley Jo Finney.
-In Kathleen Foley's review of the play, along with praising Finney's direction, she opined that Bayeza's account made Till's fate even more harrowing, stating that, "In that she succeeds, brilliantly.
+In a review of the play, along with praising Finney's direction, Kathleen Foley opined that Bayeza's account made Till's fate even more harrowing, stating: "In that she succeeds, brilliantly.
 Make no mistake: You will be devastated."

 The play was performed in San Diego's Ion Theatre in 2017.
 The performance was co-directed by Yolanda Franklin and Claudio Raygoza, and featured a six-character ensemble.
-In his review, David L. Coddon stated that, "The last half-hour of this 95-minute production is the most gut-wrenching for an audience."
+In his review, David L. Coddon stated: "The last half-hour of this 95-minute production is the most gut-wrenching for an audience."
 He continued by saying that the play ends on a hopeful note that creates optimism for a new world.